2014 FIFA U-17 Women's World Cup: Mascot

 The official mascot of the 2014 FIFA U-17 Women's World Cup was Juna, a blue morpho butterfly.
 The name Juna means "to fly" in the Cabécar language.

-Theme Song
+Theme song

-The official theme song for the 2014 FIFA U-17 Women's world cup was called Pasión Total by F.A.N.S.
+The official theme song for the tournament was "Pasión Total" by F.A.N.S.

 Qualified teams

 The slot allocation was approved by the FIFA Executive Committee in May 2012.
 The Oceania Football Confederation qualifying tournament was scheduled for January 2014, FIFA however decided that it would be hosted too late then.
 Eventually FIFA and OFC in agreement with all member nations agreed to award the confederation spot to New Zealand.
 Just as New Zealand, Nigeria qualified without playing a match because two opponents withdrew their respective qualifying games.
 Defending champions France did not qualify.

 In total 103 nations took part in the qualifying, three less than for the 2012 World Cup.